katyukha/odoo-helper-scripts/README.md

 This script simlify interaction with odoo installs (mostly done by *odoo-install* script)

+Note, that this script becomes useful when there is *odoo-helper.conf* config file could be found.
+Config will be searched in folowing paths:

+- */etc/default/odoo-helper.conf*  - System wide config file.
+May be usefule if You have only one Odoo instalation in system
+- *<user home dir>/odoo-helper.conf*   - User specific config.
+- *Project specific* - this config is searched in working directory and up. first one found will be used.
+                     This feature allows to use *odoo-helper* with multiple odoo instances in one system

 Core functionality is:

 - *fetch_module* - which makes available to fetch module from git repository and install it in this installation.
-      Also it may automatically fetch dependencise of module been fetched, if it heve *odoo_requirements.txt* file inside.
+                   Also it may automatically fetch dependencise of module been fetched, if it have *odoo_requirements.txt* file inside.
 - *fetch_requirements* - which can process *odoo_requirements.txt* files
-    - *run_server*
-    - *test_module*
+- *generate_requirements* - Generates *odoo_requirements.txt* file, with list of modules
+                            installed from git repositories.
+It checks all modules placed in addons directory, which is passed as argument to this command or got from odoo-helper.conf.
+Resulting file is suitable for *fetch_requirements command
+- *run_server* - Just runs current odoo install. all arguments passed directly to *openerp-server* executable
+- *test_module* - Test set of modules (```-m <module>``` option, which could be passed multiple times) Depending on options, may create new clean test daatabase.
+                  For depatis run this command with --help option$A
+- *link_module* - link specified module directory to current addons dir. mostly used internaly
-    - *create_db*
+- *create_db* - allows to create database from command line
-    - *drop_db*
+- *drop_db* - allows to drop database from commandline
-    - *list_db*
+- *list_db* - lists databases, available for this odoo instance

-The main advantage of using this scripts is that it looks for config file in working directory and up to get information about odoo-installation, and thus you do not need to worry about path, your odoo installed in.
+For details use *--help* option

 ### odoo\_requirements.txt